KevinDGnanih/battleship-war-game/README.md

 - __Start the Battle__

-    - One board each are generated on the specified grid size
+    - One board each is generated on the specified grid size
     - Ships are randomly placed on the player and the AI board
     - The player can see where his ships are located by a (@) mark
     - The player can not see where the AI ships are located on the board